 - If either spouse lives in Singapore and has done so for three (3) years before filing for divorce

 In case these conditions are not met, the couple can wait out the 3-year time period, meanwhile agreeing upon the various aspects to draw up a Marital Agreement.
-This includes ancillary issues on property, maintenance, custody agreements.
+This includes ancillary issues on the property, maintenance, custody agreements.
 In some situation, the Court may allow divorce proceedings to begin prior to completion of the 3-year period if the intention to be domiciled in Singapore can be proved.

 Child custody disputes in Singapore